Luther: The Fallen Sun: Production

 The concept of a film adaptation for the BBC series was broached in August 2013, when series creator Neil Cross revealed he had written a script for a prequel to the series.

 In July 2020, Idris Elba stated that there were no "formal plans" for another season of the show, but expressed his desire to return to the role in a film, and that this was close to happening.
 The film was confirmed in September 2021 for release on Netflix, with Cynthia Erivo and Andy Serkis starring alongside Elba.

 Elba announced on 10 November 2021 that filming had begun.
-Filming took place in London and at Lite Studios in Brussels, Belgium.
+Filming took place in London, Iceland and at Lite Studios in Brussels, Belgium.

-Lorne Balfe composed the score, incorporating motifs from Massive Attack's Paradise Circus, which was used as the theme for the television series.
+Lorne Balfe composed the original score, incorporating motifs from Massive Attack's ”Paradise Circus”, which was used as the theme for the television series.
 The film also features a cover of the aforementioned song.

 Release

-Luther: The Fallen Sun had a limited theatrical release in select cinemas on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.
+Luther: The Fallen Sun had a limited theatrical release in select theaters on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 32 critics, indicating "mixed or average" reviews.